 David Browne, Senior Vice-President, Conservation & Policy

 Ontario has announced plans to eliminate its Endangered Species Act.
 This is a significant step backwards for bird conservation in the province.
-The change would end provincial legal habitat protection for endangered and threatened birds as the proposed new Species Conservation Act will only provide protection for the “dwelling place” or nest.
+The change would end provincial legal habitat protection for endangered and threatened birds, as the proposed new Species Conservation Act will only provide protection for the “dwelling place” or nest.
 Habitat conservation would only be achieved through voluntary measures or federal government intervention.

 Let the Ontario government know you care deeply about the future of at-risk birds and want to see the forests, wetlands, and grasslands they depend on protected for future generations.
 You can add your voice for habitat protection by leaving a comment through the Environmental Registry of Ontario before May 17th.
+Keep reading for prompts to support your submission.

 Significance of the proposed changes to bird conservation: